Walleye, Sauger & Saugeye Fishing In Kentucky For 2024

 Click the images and links above for species details.

-Top lures for walleye in Kentucky
+Top lures for walleye, sauger and saugeye in Kentucky this year

 Jigs with a variety of trailers and bait work well in virtually any depth water.
 When walleyes are shallow, spinnerbaits, small crankbaits and rip baits are the often very productive.
 As they move deeper, spoons are ideal for active walleye.
 Understanding the seasonal movements of walleyes can enhance your chances of selecting the right lures for conditions on local waters.